marinednadude/NOAA-PMEL-OME-Baker-marmam-dLoop-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Baker-marmam-dLoop-PCR-Protocol-BeBOP.md

 ### Method Description and Rationale

-This protocol was chosen because it has been tested and deployed at scale by the MMARINeDNA: Marine Mammal Remote detection via INnovative environmental DNA sampling project including both NOAA Northwest Fisheries Science Center (NWFSC) and Southwest Fisheries Science Center (SWFSC), and University of Washington eDNA Collaborative and University of California San Diego Scripps Institution of Oceanography, all leaders in the field of eDNA research and important partners in West Coast Ocean Biomolecular Observing Network (WC-OBON).
+This protocol was chosen because it has been tested and deployed at scale by the MMARINeDNA: Marine Mammal Remote detection via INnovative environmental DNA sampling project, including both NOAA Northwest Fisheries Science Center (NWFSC) and Southwest Fisheries Science Center (SWFSC), and University of Washington eDNA Collaborative and University of California San Diego Scripps Institution of Oceanography, all leaders in the field of eDNA research and important partners in West Coast Ocean Biomolecular Observing Network (WC-OBON).
 Our protocol uses the same primers, polymerase, and thermocycling conditions as MMARINeDNA, but is 25 µL in total reaction volume.
 We intentionally chose this protocol to promote standardization of ocean biomolecular observations and easily facilitate integration of PMEL OME eDNA data with NOAA NMFS-led eDNA time series.

 This amplification protocol is accessible to most molecular biology labs.

 ### Spatial Coverage and Environment(s) of Relevance
-This protocol has been used to amplify extracted DNA from thousands of filtered seawater samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
+This protocol has been used to amplify extracted DNA from thousands of filtered seawater samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea, and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
 Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).

 ### Personnel Required